TIBCOSoftware/snappydata/docs/security/security.md

 ```
 !!!
 Note:

-	* A malicious user may still be able to do harm through jobs by invoking internal APIs which can bypass the authorization checks.
-Only trusted users should be allowed to submit jobs.
+	* Only trusted users should be allowed to submit jobs, as an untrusted user may be able to do harm through jobs by invoking internal APIs which can bypass the authorization checks.

 	* Currently, SparkJobServer UI may not be accessible when security is enabled, but you can use the `snappy-job.sh` script to access any information required using commands like `status`, `listcontexts`, etc. </br> Execute `./bin/snappy-job.sh` for more details.